wesbos/beginner-javascript-notes/notes/Module 5꞉ Events.md

 ![](@attachment/Clipboard_2020-03-02-21-07-13.png) 11:14

-Athough we just clicked on the strong tag, the browser and operating system are also listening to that event.
+Although we just clicked on the strong tag, the browser and operating system are also listening to that event.

 The way you can prevent that is with a method on the event that is called `stopPropagation`.

-Within `handleBuyButtonClick`m add the following `event.stopPropagation();`/
+Within `handleBuyButtonClick`, add the following `event.stopPropagation();`.

 Now when you refresh the HTML page, if you click anywhere on the window, the window click event will fire, but if you click on the button, it will not.